smandepudi/cinnamon-waffle/README.md

 The idea is to demonstrate how to showcase various UI components with AngularJS.
 The sample application tries to show best practices when it comes to: folders structure, using CLI, modules, testing, organizing navigation to name a few.

+## Stack

+Awesome AngularJS on the client
+CSS based on bootstrap
+Component Library based on Angular Material

 ## Development server